Hunter-Leo/primer-studio/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v2.0 (GPL-2.0) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments